-Warning: Really really weird stuff below
+Warning: Really, really weird workouts below

 Getting bored with the same old routine of going to the gym?
 Worn out with typical push-ups and cardio workouts?
 Perhaps it’s about time for you to step out of your comfort zone and try these weird but effective workouts.
 Mind you, all of these really do exist.

 Retro running is a more pleasant term for this kind of workout, but it doesn’t change the fact that it’s still an absurd way to improve your fitness (yeah, it really does).
-According to a study published in 2011, backwards running uses more leg muscles than the usual forward motion, making anyone burn about 30 percent more energy while going at the same pace as running forward.
+According to a study published in 2011, backwards running uses more leg muscles than the usual forward motion, making anyone burn about 30 percent more energy while going at the same pace as regular running.

 A 2014 study further claimed that even when walking backwards, you can improve your overall physical performance than forward walking.
 Two years ago, a study specified data to support the claim, saying that runners who tried backwards running for five weeks became 2.5 percent more efficient when they went back to running forward.
 As part of the outcome, they ran quicker without even using too much oxygen.